Being frugal is a good thing, but there are times when being frugal goes too far. Here are 5 times when you should stop being frugal.

 When Pablo and I got married I quickly realized that he and I didn’t always have the same approach to money (though he was certainly still careful with it.)
 For example, when we stopped for fast food he ordered a regular combo instead of something from the value menu.
 I know you’re laughing, but at the time that bothered frugal little me.

-Anyway, over the last few years I’ve learned that while frugality is important, there are times when being frugal can go too far (and I’m thankful for a husband who has helped to balance me out a bit!)
+Anyway, over the last few years I’ve learned that while frugal living is important, there are times when being frugal can go too far and I actually need to stop being so frugal (and I’m thankful for a husband who has helped to balance me out a bit!)

-So, let’s talk about some of the times when you actually shouldn’t be so frugal.
+So, today I want to talk about some of the times when you should stop being frugal!

 1. When the quality is even cheaper than the cheap price

 You shouldn’t always buy the cheapest item.
 In fact, it’s not always the most frugal thing to do.

 However, I’ve realized that for some things it just makes sense to pay a bit more and buy them new – like jeans for my active boys (because they’ll wear holes through the knees of used jeans within a week!)

 The same goes for clothes for me.
 You know you’re being too frugal when you grab the cheapest thing you can find and it quickly pills after the first wash.
 I’ve realized that – when possible – it’s better to pay a little more for something that will last a bit longer.

 And of course this doesn’t just go for clothes.
 That cheap set of baking sheets that pop every time they get hot in the oven?
 Yeah, it’s worth it to pay a bit more for a quality set.
 I promise.